 "Now, see here!" cried Uncle Vernon.
 "I'll not have this!
-Don't think I don't know who you are!
-I demand you leave at once, madam!
+Don't think I don't know what you are!
+I demand that you leave at once, madam!
 You are breaking and entering.
 I shall phone the police!"

-"Please, Mr. Dursley, save your cowardly threats for someone who will be intimidated by them," replied the woman tartly.
-She aimed her flashlight at the fireplace next to Harry and gave it a flick.
-A roaring fire sprang to life, providing more light to the room in the cottage than the flashlight did, so the woman turned it off with another flick.
+"Please, Mr. Dursley, save your threats for someone who will be intimidated by them," replied the woman tartly.
+She aimed her torch at the fireplace next to Harry and gave it a flick.
+A roaring fire sprang to life, providing more light to the room than the torch did, so the woman switched it off with another flick.
 When its light was extinguished, she disposed of it it somewhere in the pockets of her robes.

 "Oi!"
 Uncle Vernon roared.
 "You've no business here!
 I demand-"

 "Mr. Dursley, Professor Dumbledore would like me to remind you and your wife that you were instructed to treat Harry Potter as your own child.
 I've seen with my own eyes that you have failed to do so.
-Lower that primitive weapon or I shall take it from you."
+Now, you will lower that primitive weapon or I shall take it from you."

 Uncle Vernon blanched and lowered the gun reluctantly.
-Aunt Petunia looked as though she was about to faint.
+Aunt Petunia looked as though she might faint.

 She then turned her attention to Harry.
 He unconsciously back stepped.